taigereye/cs91r/README.md

 To see a breakdown of cost in any of the MDP model versions 2+, use similar .txt file for parameters and output as above.
 Two matrices will be printed to the output file: 1) where a cost component is calculated as an absolute (these numbers will be positive although the cost is negated in the actual rewards matrix) and 2) where the cost component is calculated as a percentage of the total cost.
 Both matrices should be the same size as the MDP rewards matrix.

 Run the following command, specifying the model_version, params_file, and output_file options as above.
-The final option, component, may be one of the following choices (note that these are calculated as system totals, not per plant):
+The final option, component, may be one of the following choices:
+- rplants_total: total cost of RES plants
 - rplants_cap: capital cost of RES plants
+- rplants_replace: failure/renewal cost of RES plants
+- fplants_total: total cost of FF plants
 - fplants_OM: operation & maintenance cost of FF plants
 - fplants_OM_fix: fixed operation & maintenance cost of FF plants
 - fplants_OM_var: variable operation & maintenance cost of FF plants.